DamjanT1988/DamjanT1988/README.md

 Hello!
 I'm **Damjan** — a fullstack & systems developer with a background in **software engineering, business economics, and service design (UX)**.
 I build and maintain scalable, human-centered applications where clean architecture, user experience, strong logic, and thoughtful design meet.

 I also bring experience as a **business entrepreneur**, having built ERP systems, web platforms, intranet applications, and e-commerce solutions from the ground up.
 This gives me a unique perspective where **technology, business needs, and user   experience intersect to create real, measurable value**.
+Overal, I have created more than 30 websites and various forms of applications since 2014.

 ---